 Covid-19 jabs: Children aged five to 11 can now get appointments

-Bookings will open on Saturday for children aged five to 11 in England to get a Covid-19 vaccine.
+Bookings opened on Saturday for children aged five to 11 in England to get a Covid-19 vaccine.

 Parents and carers can arrange appointments for Monday onwards through the NHS vaccines website or by calling 119 from 7am on Saturday morning.